Home Linux Tips & Tricks How To Run Particular Commands Without Sudo Password In Linux

 See?
 This command prompts me to enter the sudo password.

-If you don't want this command to prompt you to ask sudo password, edit sudoers file:
+If you don't want to be prompted the sudo password when running the apt command, edit sudoers file:

 $ sudo visudo